the-anna-project/annad/doc/concept/connection.md

 ---

 ###### map CLG tree ID to behavior ID
-When having a CLG tree ID given it needs to be mapped to the very first behavior within this specific CLG tree's, which is represented by a behavior ID.
+When having a CLG tree ID given it needs to be mapped to the very first CLG within a specific CLG tree.
+This very first CLG is represented by a behavior ID.
 This mapping resolves all behaviors of a whole CLG tree.
 The following key maps a CLG tree ID to the very first behavior within this specific CLG tree.